Tom Marino: Pharmaceuticals

-Post-Congressional Career
+Post-Congressional career

 Office of National Drug Control Policy

 In September 2017, President Donald Trump nominated Marino to serve as the Director of the Office of National Drug Control Policy ("drug czar").
 In October, Senator Joe Manchin (D-WV) called on Trump to withdraw Marino's nomination.
 Trump said he would "look into" reports about Marino, putting his nomination in question.
 On October 17, 2017, Marino withdrew his nomination.

-2016 Presidential Transition Team Executive Committee

-In 2016, Marino was announced as a member of then President-Elect Donald Trump's presidential transition team.
-The transition team was a group of around 100 aides, policy experts, government affairs officials, and former government officials who were tasked with vetting, interviewing, and recommending individuals for top cabinet and staff roles in Trump's administration.
-According to Fox News, he was part of the team's executive committee.

-Lycoming County D.A. campaign
+Lycoming County D.A.

 In 2023, Marino announced he would run for District Attorney of Lycoming County, Pennsylvania, which he held once before.
 Despite earlier rumors, Marino said he would not run against incumbent Republican D.A.
 Ryan C. Gardner.
 However, Gardner later announced his decision to not run for re-election, instead running for a judge seat.
 Gardner's decision thus left the D.A. position open for Marino to run.
 Until his candidacy announcement, Marino and his wife lived in Florida.
 He then moved back to Lycoming County.
-Because of his recent residency in Florida, two challenges have been made to invalidate his candidacy.
-One challenge has been dismissed by a judge, and the other has been sent for review by the Pennsylvania Attorney General.
+Because of his recent residency in Florida, two challenges were made to invalidate his candidacy.
+One challenge was dismissed by a judge, appealed to the Commonwealth Court of Pennsylvania, and dismissed again.
+The other was sent for review by the Pennsylvania Attorney General.
+Marino ran unopposed in the Republican primary, and received the most votes as a write-in in the Democratic primary.
+Because he was nominee for both parties, Marino won the general election uncontested.
+Upon his victory, Marino said his priorities as D.A. would be prosecuting fentanyl dealers and child molesters.
+He was sworn-in on December 29.